Authority of the Freeport Area of Bataan: 2010–present: Freeport Area of Bataan

+AFAB started to issue FAB stickers in March 2011 used to enter the zone's premises which succeeded the BEZ sticker that were printed until July 2010 with the latter has been in use until 2011.
+Also on that same month, the agency also established FAB Ferry, providing passengers from the municipality and freeport zone a faster travel to Metro Manila.
+However, it was abandoned in 2012 but later revived six years later in 2018 under the name FAB Town Terminal with its administration was later transferred from AFAB to 1Bataan Integrated Transport System, Inc. in 2019.

+In April 2011, AFAB demolished the wall at the front of Standard Factory Building to give way to its opening to the public starting with the freeport's duty-free shop named HMB Half Moon Bay opened on May 10, 2011.
+This was followed by Hap Chan Mariveles on March 6 of the following year and Softnet Information Technology Center (SITC) in 2012 with the latter formerly at the basement level of the zone's administration building, and Twenty Oaks Supermarket and Department Store (now closed).

 In 2012, the FAB registered the highest increase in employment generation among Investment Promotion Agencies (IPAs) after posting the highest growth rate, with PhP 390.6 million worth of investments, expanding by more than four times the PhP 86.0 million approved in 2011.

+From 2015 to 2019, AFAB constructed a road and its annex building at a vacant area near Riprap River to accommodate its government employees in case the older main administration building become congested.

 AFAB held its first State of the Freeport Address (SOFA) at the Bataan Convention Center on October 23, 2018, coinciding with the agency's 9th anniversary.

 On August 30, 2019, President Rodrigo Duterte signed Republic Act 11453, amending the provisions of RA 9728, and further strengthening the powers and functions of AFAB, enabling the freeport to expand its operation anywhere within the province of Bataan.

+FAB Central Terminal, the freeport's terminal, was constructed for eight months from April 7 to December 7, 2022.

 Currently, FAB is the third largest freeport zone in the country based in the number of investors and employment created, behind Clark Freeport and Subic Freeport.
-The value of exported products reached more than US$ 1.05-billion for the year 2023 from the 44 manufacturers operating in the freeport, employing roughly 40,000 personnels.
+The value of exported products reached more than US$1.05-billion for the year 2023 from the 44 manufacturers operating in the freeport, employing roughly 40,000 personnels.
 In addition, in a report released by Commission on Audit (Philippines), FAB is among the top ten GOCCs (Government-owned and controlled corporations with PhP 43.68 billion income, topping all other freeports in the country.
 The various products produced are leather goods, electronic components, textile, sports and outdoor apparels, formed rubber and plastic products, medical personal protective equipment, fabricated metals, animal feeds, marine vessels, refined petroleum, petrochemicals and optical lenses.
 The tennis balls used in the Wimbledon Grand Slam are made in FAB.